-- Anaerobes and Enterobacteriacae should be considered in patients with CAP after aspiration of gastric contents, and it is recommended to prescribe amoxicillin-clavulanate, rather than penicillin or amoxicillin. - S. aureus should be considered in severe CAP that develops after an episode of influenza, and it is recommended to prescribe a beta-lactam antibiotic with good activity against S. aureus. - In patients with documented colonization of the respiratory tract with Pseudomonas spp. it is recommended to add an antibiotic with anti-pseudomonas activity. - In patients with CAP who have recently visited countries with a high prevalence of penicillin-resistant S. pneumoniae (PRSP), it is recommended to increase initial penicillin therapy to 2 million IU 6 times daily or to prescribe 2000 mg ceftriaxone once daily.
+- Anaerobes and Enterobacteriacae should be considered in patients with CAP after aspiration of gastric contents, and it is recommended to prescribe amoxicillin-clavulanate, rather than penicillin or amoxicillin. - Enterobacteriaceae are more frequently encountered as the causative agent in patients with severe CAP (Table 4 and S4).
+As a result the committee recommends to cover the Enterobacteriacae in patients with severe CAP admitted to the ward or ICU. - The incidence of a S. aureus pneumonia after an episode of influenza is very low in patients with nonsevere CAP.
+In non-severe CAP it is therefore not recommended that S. aureus be covered by the empiric antibiotic regimen.
+This explicitly also holds true for the community setting.
+For patients admitted to the ICU in the influenza season coverage for S. aureus is recommended.

+- In patients with documented colonization of the respiratory tract with Pseudomonas spp. it is recommended to add an antibiotic with anti-pseudomonas activity. - In patients with CAP who have recently visited countries with a high prevalence of penicillin-resistant S. pneumoniae (PRSP), it is recommended to prescribe 2000 mg ceftriaxone once daily or alternatively increase initial penicillin therapy to 2 million IU 6 times daily.